JuliaPlots/PlotlyJS.jl/docs/index.md

 # PlotlyJS

-Welcome to the documentation for PloyltJS.jl, a julia interface to the [plotly.js][_plotlyjs] visualization library.
+Welcome to the documentation for PlotlyJS.jl, a julia interface to the [plotly.js][_plotlyjs] visualization library.

 This package does not interact with the [Plotly web API](TODO: LINK), but